emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has watchlists and continue watching. ✔️
 1. It has a recommendations, collections, and an AI. ✔️
 1. Site does have 4K content on server 5 embed. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
+## RgShows
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. The content is in 1080p, and can be lowered and most servers. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 25+ servers, picks fastest, and they do auto-switch when one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. UI is decent, feels modern, has lots of user settings. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching feature. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

+***